The Benefits of Deprescribing Medications in Hospice: A Guide for Patients, Families, and Hospice Nurses

 1. Medications Without Indication: STOPP criteria can help us identify and discontinue medicines that no longer serve a purpose or provide benefits in terminal illness.
 This includes medications that were prescribed for conditions that are no longer relevant.

 2. Medications with a High Risk of Adverse Effects: Minimizing the risk of adverse effects is essential in hospice care.
-STOPP criteria can us in stopping medicines with a high potential for harm or , significantly when the benefits no longer outweigh the risks.
+STOPP criteria can us in stopping medicines with a high potential for harm or discomfort, significantly when the benefits no longer outweigh the risks.

 3. Drug-Drug Interactions: Patients in hospice often take multiple medications.
 STOPP criteria can help us identify potential interactions between drugs, allowing us to deprescribe those that could lead to adverse outcomes.